-At December 31, 2004, the Company had no short-term investments.
 Short-term investments at June 30, 2004 consisted of corporate bonds with maturities at acquisition from 110 to 159 days.
-As these investments had been purchased just prior to year-end at June 30, 2004, their market value was not significantly different from their book value.
+As these investments were purchased just prior to year-end, their market value is not significantly different from their book value.